madalinabuzau/tensorflow-eager-tutorials/README.md

-## Simple tutorials on deep learning using the imperative mode of TensorFlow
+## Simple tutorials on deep learning using TensorFlow Eager

 This repo aims to help people who would like to start getting hands-on experience with deep learning using the TensorFlow Eager mode.
 TensorFlow Eager mode lets you build neural networks as easy as you would do with Numpy, with the huge advantage that it provides automatic differentiation (no more handwritten backprop.
 YAAAY!).
 It can ran also on GPUs making the neural networks training significantly faster.
 I will try to make the tutorials accessible for everyone, thus I will try to work on problems that do not require a GPU to work on.